Shadow Man (video game): Plot

-Development
+Development and release

 Acclaim Studios Teesside began by creating the game engine, with no specific concept in mind.
 Acclaim Entertainment then offered them about eight comic book series to create a game from, and the developers chose Shadow Man.

 The game's development budget was more than $6 million.
+It was announced in 1997 and was originally slated for a late 1998 release on Nintendo 64 and an early 1999 release for Windows, but was delayed to 1999.

 The developers drew heavily on the decaying industrial structures which littered Northeast England (where Acclaim Studios Teesside was headquartered) for the design of Deadside.
 Asylum headquarters's design was based on Pieter Bruegel the Elder's painting The Tower of Babel.